 Social media could be a whole other topic in itself, but the study showed the negative impact of the way people compare themselves to others.
 So it’s important to think about those who flaunt any aspect of superiority, and how that has a knock-on effect on the self-esteem (and joy) of those around them.
 This is a trait that can be hard to be consciously aware of, and therefore to manage.

-Emotional manipulators, passive aggressive and controlling people can be equally detrimental to your happiness.
+Emotional manipulators, passive-aggressive, and controlling people can be equally detrimental to your happiness.
 These character types take away our energy or time, and simply obstruct and drain our joy.

 This all sounds really bad, doesn’t it?

-So, you want to hold on to your joy, and arm yourself against the thieves who steal it.
+So, you want to hold on to your joy and arm yourself against the thieves who steal it.
 What can you do?

-Well, just by reading this article you’ve switched on your awareness to their existence in your day-to-day life.
+Well, just by reading this article you’ve switched on your awareness of their existence in your day-to-day life.
 Seeing them for what they are automatically helps to diminish their effect on you, so you’re not unknowingly taking their negative energy onboard.

 Good for you!
 But in order to really rebuff the thieves you’ll want to put some active thought in, and perhaps make some changes in your interactions.

-So to increase your joy, and hold onto it for longer, you might think about actively assessing, modifying and distancing.
+So to increase your joy, and hold onto it for longer, you might think about actively assessing, modifying, and distancing.